-The counters of a utility room need to be hard wearing and hygienic just as they are in the kitchen.
-Choosing the same material for both spaces is an option for continuity but equally when the goal is to make the utility room feel as luxurious as the room to which it’s linked.
+The counters of a utility room need to be hard wearing and hygienic - just as they are in the kitchen.
+Choosing the same material for both spaces is an option for continuity and is ideal if you're looking for utility room ideas that will make the two spaces feel linked.

 Using a natural material that will always have a unique appearance for the counter contributes to the character of the room, and the pale marble is combined with tongue and groove hand-painted doors for cabinetry as part of an overall subtle color scheme in soft blue, grey and white.

 18. Incorporate unfitted furniture

 Cabinets made bespoke for a utility room can maximize every inch of space and provide a design that suits exactly the uses and precisely the storage demands on the room.
 However, it’s also worth considering introducing a freestanding piece of storage furniture for a characterful finish.

 Antique linen cupboards, along with furniture used by previous generations for other storage purposes, retain their usefulness today with internal layouts that provide adequate space for folded linens and towels.

 Size up to a design that extends towards ceiling height to utilize otherwise dead space in the room.
 Width-wise, be sure to measure how much space is needed to open the doors, especially in a narrow room and where storage is placed opposite front-loading laundry appliances.

 A utility room is a high traffic area requiring hard-wearing and durable flooring.
 It should also be able to cope with splashes, and prove easy to clean.
 For this room, the homeowners picked terracotta.